-PRK, or photorefractive keratectomy, was the first type of refractive laser eye surgery performed for vision correction prior to the development of LASIK.
+PRK procedure, or photorefractive keratectomy, was the first type of refractive laser eye surgery performed for vision correction prior to the development of LASIK.
 PRK treats nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.
-Both LASIK and PRK procedures have their advantages.
-With PRK, there is no risk of flap complications because no flap is made.
+Both LASIK and PRK procedure have their advantages.
+With PRK procedure, there is no risk of flap complications because no flap is made.
 Also, since no flap is made, the entire corneal stromal thickness is available for treatment with PRK.
 PRK is often highly effective for people who do not qualify for LASIK because of thin corneas or corneal dryness.

 Prior to entering our specially designed laser suite, you will be given some relaxation medicine.
 You will lie down on a bed, and receive some anesthetic eye drops.
-Throughout your procedure Dr. Patel will explain each step of surgery prior to performing it.
+Throughout your procedure, Dr. Reena Patel will explain each step of surgery prior to performing it.

 The contact lens may need to remain in place for several days to weeks until the eye heals.
 You will be escorted to your recovery room to relax for a little bit before your companion drives you home to rest.
 You should notice an improvement in your vision pretty quickly, and it will continue to improve over the next few weeks.